neezcha/neezcha.github.io/projects/studBudd.md

 For milestone three we shifted gears, working on pulling from our working collections, and designing an intuitive usable website.
 This milestone I implemented a working Class List page using a nested underscore function to pull from our collection, cleaned up the landing page, and worked on a various of bug issues.

-This was one of the largest projects I have worked on from the ground up and I have learned a lot about project management and feature I can use on github.
+This was one of the largest projects I have worked on from the ground up and I have learned a lot about project management and features I can use on github.
 At first creating Issues was difficult for our group, we would assign easy task as a whole issue and large task with multiple parts as another issue, but by milestone two I had a much better sense of how to break up large tasks into reasonable sizes.
 That way everyone can regularly to check off progress for updates and moral boost.
 <div class="ui small rounded images">
 <img src="https://raw.githubusercontent.com/studbudd/studbudd.github.io/master/doc/StudBudd3-transperent.png">
 </div>